 Many people also like to pickle the leaves and use them as a condiment.

 - Leaves: The plant grows in a rosette with fringed or deeply serrated leaves.
 There are green and purple-leafed varieties.

 - Flowers: The flowers are the typical yellow, 4-petal cross of vegetables in the cruciferous family.

 Mizuna kyona, shui cai

-Mizuna is a biennial, although spring plants may go to seed their first year, if left in the ground until fall.
-I have seen it labeled as hardy to USDA Hardiness Zones 4 - 9, but even if it survive winter, it will blot to seed quickly, in the spring.
+Mizuna is a biennial, although spring plants may go to seed their first year if left in the ground until fall.
+I have seen it labeled as hardy to USDA Hardiness Zones 4 - 9, but even if it survives winter, it will blot to seed quickly, in the spring.
 You can over-winter it in a cold frame or hoop house, but you should plan on eating it before it starts to flower.

 Although it will grow in full sun, Mizuna actually prefers partial shade.
 It only needs about 3 - 5 hours of sun each day.